puppetlabs/dropsonde/README.md

-It identifies the component classes that your profile modules declares so we can better support what you are doing with your profiles, *but without exposing your profile names.* The key point here is that it looks for usage patterns for *public modules only* and explicitly does its best to your internal code private to you.
+It identifies the component classes that your profile modules declares so we can better support what you are doing with your profiles, *but without exposing your profile names.* The key point here is that it looks for usage patterns for *public modules only* and explicitly does its best to keep your internal code private to you.

 You can see exactly what will be phoned home by running the command: